GiovanniL19/ssr-react-with-firebase/README.md

-# SURF (Server using React and Firebase)
+# Server Side Rendering for React with Firebase
-Server Side Rendering React project with Firebase
+A boilerplate for Server Side Rendering React applications with Firebase functionality

 # Getting Started
 ```